 Ocean Front Room

 If you choose to stay in an ocean front room that means your room will face the ocean and offer one of the resort’s best views.
 Although an ocean front room is more expensive, it can be worth it, especially if you’re on vacation.
 Few things are more relaxing and refreshing than being able to gaze out to the sea to your heart’s content.
+Sometimes, ocean front guest rooms also have balconies or patios that open right onto the beach.

 Ocean View Room